New Developments in Spatial Biology

 Understanding the dynamics of clonal evolution and phenotypic shifts within the tumor microenvironment is crucial for developing effective therapeutic strategies.
 Previously, we introduced a combinatorial tagging system coupled with multiplexed ion beam imaging for in situ tracking of barcodes within tissues.
 This approach enabled us to dissect the spatial component of cell lineages and phenotypes in small cell lung cancer xenograft models, revealing emergent properties from mixed clones and the preferential expansion of clonal patches.
 We are now extending this approach by integrating it with genome editing technologies, allowing the investigation of the impact of genetic perturbations on clonal dynamics and phenotypic heterogeneity within the tumor microenvironment.
 We applied this integrated approach to study the effects of knocking out a set of key genes for small cell lung cancer development in a xenograft model.
 Our analysis revealed distinct patterns of clonal expansion and phenotypic shifts associated with specific gene knockouts and identified unique subclonal interactions within the tumor.
 This work highlights the complex interplay between genetic alterations, clonal dynamics, and phenotypic heterogeneity in the tumor microenvironment.
 Our findings demonstrate the potential of this approach to uncover novel insights into the mechanisms driving tumor progression and treatment resistance, paving the way for the development of more effective personalized therapies.

-Short talk by Carsten Hopf
+Short talk by Alexandra Iakab

 Multimodal MALDI Lipid-Protein Imaging of Amyloid-β Plaques and Machine Learning reveal Alzheimer’s Disease Signatures